-A South Texas man died after wade fishing in the Gulf of Mexico.
-A fatality was also recorded in Virginia.
-Earlier this month, a man from New Jersey was left in critical condition after crabbing near the Delaware Bay.
+In the summer of 2018, a South Texas man died after wade fishing in the Gulf of Mexico.
+A fatality was also recorded in Virginia and a man from New Jersey was left in critical condition after crabbing near the Delaware Bay.
 In all three cases, the culprit came from the same family: Vibrio.

 What It Is

 According to the Centers for Disease Control and Prevention (CDC), Vibrio bacteria “…naturally live in certain coastal waters and are present in higher concentrations between May and October when water temperatures are warmer.”

 Around a dozen Vibrio species can cause illnesses and even death.
 The most common illness-causing Vibrio species in the United States are Vibrio parahaemolyticus, Vibrio vulnificus, and Vibrio alginolyticus.

 In the U.S. alone, an estimated 80,000 cases of illnesses and 100 deaths from Vibrio are reported annually.

 Of the many Vibrio species that can cause illnesses, Vibrio vulnificus is the one infamously known as the “flesh-eating bacteria.”
 The CDC estimates that the bacteria infects an average of 205 people per year in the United States.